serverless-nextjs/serverless-next.js/README.md

 ### Automatic locale detection

 Ensure you forward `Accept-Language` header via CloudFront configuration, otherewise it is not able to determine which languages the user understands and/or prefers.
 By default it is forwarded but if you override with your own configuration, you should add it back.

+## Reporting Issues

+You can open a new issue [here](https://github.com/serverless-nextjs/serverless-next.js/issues).
+If you are reporting a security vulnerability, please follow the [security policy](https://github.com/serverless-nextjs/serverless-next.js/security/policy) instead.

+Please note that there is only one active maintainer right now and a handful of community contributors, so we hope you understand if we do not respond in a timely manner.
+Hopefully with the project being open source, it is a bit easier to debug and resolve any issues.

 ## Contributing